Your garage door is a big part of the overall appeal of your home. It’s only natural to think of ways to spruce it up when it starts looking shabby.

 Prep the Door

-Don’t forget to cover the ground around the garage door as well to avoid leaving paint residue on the driveway.
+Don’t forget to cover the ground around the garage door to avoid leaving paint residue on the driveway.

 Degrease and Sand the Door

-Before you start the painting process, use a degreasing agent like Simple Green or a painting prep cleaner to clean the door properly.
+Before starting to paint, use a degreasing agent like Simple Green or a painting prep cleaner to clean the door properly.

-This will ensure your new paint will be able to stick better to the older surface.
+This will ensure your new paint will stick better to the older surface.
 Once the door is clean, give it some time to dry.
 The next step is to sand the surface slightly using light grit sandpaper.

 Prime and Paint